magepeopleteam/tour-booking-manager/readme.txt

 = PAYMENT GATEWAYS =
-Our Plugin Works with WooCommerce. so all payment methods will work work with WooCommerce and this very good advantage of this plugin
+Our Plugin Works with WooCommerce. so all payment methods will work with WooCommerce and this very good advantage of this plugin

 = Support and Suggestions =